ceford/cefjdemos-data-jdm-help-en/articles/templates/template-options.md

 - **Preview Module Positions** Enable the preview of the module positions in the template by appending tp=1 to the URL.
 Also enable the Preview button in the list of templates.
-- **Upload Size (MB)** The maximum upload size for files inside Template Manager.
+- **Upload Size (MB)** The maximum upload size for files in the *Template: Customise* page.
-- **Valid Image Formats** These file types will be available for cropping and resizing.
+- **Valid Image Formats** These file types will be available for cropping and resizing when selected.
-- **Valid Source Formats** These file types will be available for editing.
+- **Valid Source Formats** These file types will be available for upload.
 - **Valid Font Formats** These file types will be available for font preview.
 - **File Diff Display** Side-by-Side or Inline.